NREL/jade/docs/source/tutorial.rst

 .. note::

    By default HPC nodes are requested at normal priority.
-Set qos=high in hpc_config.json to get faster allocations at twice the cost.
+Set qos=high in hpc_config.toml to get faster allocations at twice the cost.

 Results